ku-fpg/kansas-comet/README.md

 kansas-comet
 ============

- A javascript push mechanism and event listener support using websockets
+ A javascript push mechanism and event listener support